ElsevierSoftwareX/SOFTX_2018_153/README.txt

 or eight inputs, the amount of time Mathematica takes to calculate the values varies wildly depending on how naturally complex the given intersection algebra is, often taking as long as several hours on a normal computer.
-If you are not willing to wait that long (or risk your computer freezing), or if you just don't have Mathematica, then you can see the Mathematica code without calculating the final value by entering
+If you are not willing to wait that long, or if you just don't have Mathematica, then you can see the Mathematica code without calculating the final value by entering

-./inequalities [a1 a2 ... an] [b1 b2 ... bn]
+./inequalities a1 a2 ... an b1 b2 ... bn

 The same rules as above apply for what inputs are valid.